sirnicolaz/stackmob-ruby/README.md

 # stackmob-heroku

 This gem is meant to be used along with the StackMob add-on for Heroku.
-Using this gem you can run your StackMob application's custom code on Heroku using Rails 3.
+Using this gem you can run your StackMob application's custom code on Heroku using Rails 3 & Sinatra (Rails 2.3.x Support Coming Soon).

 ## Adding StackMob to your Rails 3 Application